-The company is one of the most successful in the world, worth $170 billion according to Forbes, and expected to grow substantially once its new iPhone 8 is released.
+The company is one of the most successful in the world, worth more than $2 trillion, according to Forbes.
 But how does Apple do it?
 What makes the tech giant as successful as it is?

-Unlike other mobile brands, Apple has made it easy to spot one of their iPhones – the look and design are always the same.
-This ups brand recognition.
+Unlike other mobile brands, Apple has made it easy to spot one of their iPhones – the look and design are always the same, which ups brand recognition.

 Localizing The Message